Is an idea entitled to Copyrights ? Copyright law in india

 These rights are exclusive but not absolute and are limited by various limitations and exceptions.
 One such limitation is that Copyright protects the original expression of an idea and not the idea itself.
 Ideas are not protected by Patents either.

 Ideas are without any doubt the first step towards any creation.
 If it wasn’t for an idea, nothing new would be created.
-Ideas are very critical and valuable part of a creation.
+Ideas are a very critical and valuable part of creation.
 But these mere ideas are not monetarily valuable.
 If creating was as easy as coming up with an idea, everyone would be a rich artist.
 The idea is the raw material for the production of a new creation.
 The idea behind two different creation could be the same.

 Inventors often identify a problem, comes up with an idea to solve the problem and implement that idea to formulate a solution.
 The identification of the problem is not monetarily valuable, but the solution is (because people would like to use the solution to solve the problem).
 The same way, an artist comes up with an idea, works on that idea, and a new creation is introduced to the world.
 It’s this new creation that people would pay for in order to use it themselves.
-This doesn’t mean that the creators should give up at the idea stage itself, but it means that work should be done on that idea to make it concrete enough and a creation should be brought out of it.
+This doesn’t mean that the creators should give up at the idea stage itself, but it means that work should be done on that idea to make it concrete enough and creation should be brought out of it.

 If the idea is abstract and intangible, it cannot be protected by copyright.
 But if that idea is expressed in any tangible form (published or unpublished), it can be filed for copyright protection.
 Copyright provides protection to the works that are fixed in tangible form.

-Copyright Case laws-
+Copyright Case laws

 An Important landmark decision in the area of copyright law was that of R. G. Anand v.
 M/s Delux Films & Ors.

-In 1954, the plaintiff R. G. Anand claimed that the movie New Delhi made by Mohan Sehgal was modelled on the plot of a play (Raja Hindustani) written and produced by him (Anand).
+In 1954, the plaintiff R. G. Anand claimed that the movie New Delhi made by Mohan Sehgal was modeled on the plot of a play (Raja Hindustani) written and produced by him (Anand).
 The Supreme Court held that the movie cannot be an infringement to the script of the play, because even if the idea behind both the stories was the same, they were expressed in a way different from each other.